-We only need three things from you to start the expedited Texas apostille marriage lapplication form service process.
+We only need three things from you to complete the expedited Texas apostille marriage application form service process.

 The Texas Secretary of State will only accept and issue apostille certificates and authentication certificates on your original Texas marriage application form that are physically presented to them not copies.

 When we say an “original marriage application form” this means you have an original Texas marriage application form that was issued at the time (year) of your marriage or a certified copy of your marriage application form that you can order and obtain from the Texas county of where the official marriage record was first recorded at.

 Do not send or drop off to us a Texas marriage application form to apostille or authenticate if it was issued before 1980.
 Your Texas marriage application form must be issued after 1980.

 If not, you will need to order a new certified copy of your marriage application form from the Texas county of where you were married because the Texas Secretary of State won’t be able to find that old of marriage record in their state records database.